Wididit/Wididit-doc/server/clientapi.rst

 Perform a POST request to `/entry/<userid>/`.
 All fields but `generator`, `title`, and `content` are optional.

+`contributors` must be a list of user ids, separated by spaces.

 You cannot edit `id`, `author`, `published` and `updated`.

 ..
 IMPORTANT::